No food after 8 pm the previous night, leave a water bowl out, but remove it first thing in the morning.

 All surgical instruments are sterilized in our autoclave prior to use, surgical kits are not shared between animals and sterile single use syringes and needles are used.

 Theatre surgery is performed in a dedicated sterile operating theatre complete with a heating pad on the operating table to maintain your pet’s temperature throughout the operation.

-Surgery involves the removal of both testicles in male dogs, and in female dogs both ovaries and the uterus are removed.
+Surgery involves the removal of both testicles in male cats, and in female cats both ovaries and the uterus are removed.